 Changes to Terms and Policies

 Google requires that your website must be owned and operated by your organization.
 However, they now also require that your website clearly state your mission and purpose.
-You also must be very careful about the claims your site and your advertisements make, especially if you are promoting specific services or consultations.
+You also must be very careful about the claims your site and your advertisements make, and especially if you are promoting specific services or consultations.

 Furthermore, Google is now disallowing organizations from promoting websites with a commercial focus.
 That means if your organization primarily sells merchandise or requires fees for services, you must clearly disclose how you use money gained, such as by providing annual financial reports.